SAIB-Inc/Chrysalis/README.md

 - **Cardano Serialization**: Convert Cardano blockchain data structures to and from CBOR (Concise Binary Object Representation), allowing seamless and efficient data exchanges while reducing manual handling.
 - **Utility functions**: Use provided functions to intuitively interact with the Cardano data types and serialization formats.
     - **Bech32 Address Encoding/Decoding**: Simplifies the encoding and decoding of Cardano addresses, ensuring compatibility with widely used formats.
 This allows you to handle Cardano addresses seamlessly.
+- **Extension Functions**: Simplifies the retrieval of values from Cardano data types by providing functions to access various variables within the data structures.
 - **Extensive Data Model Support**: Use a wide range of pre-built Cardano data types, including Transactions, Assets, MultiAssets, and more.
 - **Smart Contract Interaction**: Utilize Chrysalis' Cbor types in Datum creation and interact with Cardano smart contracts.
 - **Cross-Platform Compatibility**: Use Chrysalis in any .NET project, including .NET Core, .NET Framework, Xamarin, and more.
 This not only allows you to assemble Cardano data through C# but other .NEt languages such as F# or VB.NET.